-Informative content on a landscaping website is important
+Informative content on a gardener website is important

 You’re probably already aware that there’s a lot of confusion in the general public about the differences between a landscaper, gardener, landscape architect, horticulturist and landscape designer.

-So, the first thing your landscaping website needs to do is clearly state what you do.
+So, the first thing your gardener website needs to do is clearly state what you do.

 - What are your qualifications?